kleintrevor/kleintrevor/README.md

 <h3 align="center">A passionate fullstack Javascript developer from the Chicagoland area</h3>
 <h3 align="center">and I want to be your next Software Engineer!</h3>

+<h3>🚀 About Me</h3>

 - 🌱 I’m currently learning **react.js**

-- 👨‍💻 All of my projects are available at [trevorklein.netlify.app](http://trevorklein.netlify.app)
+- 👨‍💻 Some of my client work is available at [trevorklein.netlify.app](http://trevorklein.netlify.app)

 - 📫 You can reach me at **trevor.klein@gmail.com**

 <h3>🔭 Featured Projects</h3>

 Here are some of the notable projects I've been working on:

-    Manager-on-Duty-0.1  - Application will optimize the time spent reporting MoD updates between departments.
+   * <p><a href="https://github.com/kleintrevor/Manager-on-Duty-0.1" target="blank">Manager-on-Duty-0.1</a>  - Application will optimize the time spent reporting MoD updates between departments.</p>

-Feel free to explore my other repositories for more interesting projects!</h3>
+Feel free to explore my other repositories for more interesting projects!

 <h3>👯‍♂️ Collaboration</h3>
 <p>I'm always open to collaborating on interesting projects.
 If you think my skills align with your idea or you'd like to work together, feel free to reach out to me.</p>